 Gold Medal flour recalled over salmonella fears

-General Mills says it's voluntarily recalling five-pound bags of Gold Medal Unbleached Flour nationwide due to concerns they might be contaminated with salmonella.
+General Mills says it is voluntarily recalling five-pound bags of Gold Medal Unbleached Flour nationwide due to concerns they might be contaminated with salmonella.
 The Minneapolis-based food giant says only bags with a "better if used by" date of April 20, 2020 are involved.

-The callback was instituted after sampling of the five-pound bags discovered "the potential presence" of the bacteria, General Mills said, adding, "This recall is being issued out of an abundance of care as General Mills has not received any direct consumer reports of confirmed illnesses related to this product."
+The callback was instituted after sampling of the five-pound bags discovered "the potential presence" of the bacteria, General Mills said in a statement.
+They added, "This recall is being issued out of an abundance of care as General Mills has not received any direct consumer reports of confirmed illnesses related to this product."

 The company says if you own any of the flour being recalled, throw it out and call 1-800-230-8103 or visit GeneralMills.com/Flour for more information.